vcohere/bloodyfaces/README.md

 Keep a low total supply for development, or the tests will take forever.

 Change that supply in the unit tests too and run the tests for a final check.

+## Specs

+Anyone can mint a Bloody Face by calling mintBloodyFace.

+A user can only mint 1 NFT.

+TODO: Do not allow NFT transfer to a wallet that already owns a Bloody Face.